-The Queen’s Colour Squadron is the Royal Air Force’s dedicated ceremonial unit, responsible for representing the Royal Air Force at both state and national ceremonial occasions; providing Guards of Honour for the Royal Family, as well as heads of state, dignitaries and other VIPs.
+The Queen’s Colour Squadron falls under 2 Force Protection Wing and is the RAFs dedicated ceremonial unit, responsible for representing the RAF at both state and national ceremonial occasions, and providing Guards of Honour for the Royal Family, heads of state, dignitaries and other VIPs.

-The Squadron’s ceremonial duties also include mounting The Queen’s Guard on behalf of the Royal Air Force at the London Palaces and Windsor Castle.
+The Queen's Colour Squadron custodian has the honour of providing the Escort Squadron whenever the Colour is paraded.
+With other ceremonial duties also include mounting The Queen’s Guard on behalf of the RAF at the London Palaces and Windsor Castle.

 The Queen’s Colour Squadron can consider requests up to 12 months in advance of your engagement, therefore an early submission is recommended.
 Enquiries should be made through RAF Ceremonial Cell at RAF Northolt.
 They will present any requests to the Engagement Officer below.

 Phone: 0208 8426016